astuff/pacmod_dbc/doc/user_can_protocol.md

 Each vehicle has a subset of available CAN messages.
 The file vehicle_associations.xml specifies the availability of each message.

+## Enablement Rules

+A PACMod System can be in either an enabled or disabled state.
+When it is enabled, the PACMod System has control over the vehicle subsystem.
+When the PACMod System is disabled, the operator controls have control over the vehicle subsystem.

+## Methods of Enabling PACMod Systems

+There are two methods to enable PACMod Systems

+### Individual System Enable
+The User PC can enable and disable individual PACMod Systems.
+  - Enable - All of the following must be true to enable individual PACMod Systems.
+    - The respective system command message is not timed out.
+    - The ENABLE signal must be set to ENABLE after first being set to DISABLE.
+    - If required, the Global Gommand Sanity Check Rules must be satisfied.
+    - The GLOBAL_RPT_2::SYSTEM_READY signal is READY.
+  - Disable - If any of the following are true, a PACMod System will disable.
+    - The respective system command message times out.
+    - The ENABLE signal is set to DISABLE.
+    - If required, the Global Command Sanity Check Rules are not satisfied.
+    - The GLOBAL_RPT_2::DISABLE_ALL_SYSTEMS signal is TRUE.
+    - The GLOBAL_RPT_2::SYSTEM_READY signal is FALSE.

+*Note - The following rules DO apply while using the Individual System Enable Method*
+- Supervisory Enablement
+- Global Command Sanity Check
+- System Global Disable
+- System Ready

+### Global System Enable
+The User PC selects the subsystems to enable while the PACMod System is disabled.
+The User PC can then enable all selected systems at the same time.
+While enabled, the User PC can independently enable and disable additional individual subsystems.
+The User PC can also disable all enabled subsystems at the same time.
+  - Select - To select a subsystem to enable, the respective system command message must not be timed out and the ENABLE signal must be set to ENABLE.
+  - Enable - The SAFETY_FUNC_CMD::COMMAND signal triggers all systems with their ENABLE signal set to ENABLE to transition to the enabled state.
+Once the SAFETY_FUNC_CMD::COMMAND signal is set to enable subsystems, the user PC can independently enable or disable subsystems by setting their corresponding ENABLE signals accordingly.
+  - Disable - A subsystem shall only disable if commanded to do so by the safety system, either by changing the subsystems ENABLE command, or from the SAFETY_FUNC_CMD::COMMAND.

+*Note - The following rules do NOT apply while using the Global System Enable Method*
+- Supervisory Enablement
+- Global Command Sanity Check
+- System Global Disable

 ## Supervisory Enablement Rules

 Supervisory enablement rules apply to a vehicle platform when the SUPERVISORY_ENABLE_REQUIRED in the GLOBAL_RPT message is REQUIRED.
 This message allows the ECU that trasmits the system command messages and the ECU with overriding enable/disable authority to be separate ECUs.